eloymelo/pizzeria-webapp/README.md

 # Pizzeria - Web Application

 This is the web application version of the Pizzeria project, built with Python and the Django framework.
-It provides an interface for users to view pizzas and their toppings.
+It provides a web interface for users to view different pizzas and the toppings available for each one.

-This repository contains the application logic.
-The database schema and SQL practice queries are maintained in the separate [`pizzeria-database`](https://github.com/eloymelo/pizzeria-database) repository.
+## Project Ecosystem

+This application is part of a larger project-driven learning exercise.
+The related components are:

+* **[pizzeria-cli](https://github.com/eloymelo/pizzeria-cli):** The original command-line application containing the core Python logic.
+* **[pizzeria-database](https://github.com/eloymelo/pizzeria-database):** The SQL scripts used to design the database schema.

-## Current Status
+## Current Features

-The project is in the initial setup phase.
-* The core Django project and `pizzas` app have been created.
-* Database models for `Pizza` and `Topping` have been defined.
+* Displays a list of all available pizzas on the main page.
+* Provides a detail page for each pizza, listing its current toppings.
+* Includes a functional web form to add new toppings to a specific pizza.
-* The Django admin site has been configured to manage pizzas and toppings.
+* The Django admin site is configured for managing all data.
+* Styled with the Bootstrap framework for a clean, responsive layout.

 ## How to Run (for Development)

 1. Clone this repository to your local machine.
-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment.
-    ```sh
-    python3 -m venv venv
-    source venv/bin/activate
-    ```
-3. Install the project's dependencies:
+3. Install the project's dependencies: `pip install -r requirements.txt`
-    ```sh
-    pip install -r requirements.txt
-    ```
-4. Apply the database migrations:
+4. Apply the database migrations: `python3 manage.py migrate`
-    ```sh
-    python3 manage.py migrate
-    ```
-5. Create a superuser account to access the admin site:
+5. Create a superuser account: `python3 manage.py createsuperuser`
-    ```sh
-    python3 manage.py createsuperuser
-    ```
-6. Run the development server:
+6. Run the development server: `python3 manage.py runserver`
-    ```sh
-    python3 manage.py runserver
-    ```
-7. Access the site at `http://localhost:8000` and the admin panel at `http://localhost:8000/admin/`.
+7. Access the site at `http://localhost:8000/`.

 ## Technologies Used

 * Python
 * Django
+* Bootstrap3